-- " Fill half of your plate with a variety of vegetables or salad (not including potato, corn, sweet potato, taro or cassava). - " Fill a quarter of your plate with a lean protein food, such as lean meat (beef, lamb, pork), skinless chicken, fish/seafood, tofu or eggs. - " Fill a quarter of your plate with a carbohydrate food that has a lower GI. such as vermicelli, buckwheat, hokkien or fresh rice noodles.
-SunRice[TM] Low GI rice (white/brown), basmati rice (white/brown), taro, cassava, corn, wholegrain bread or legumes (such as lentils, chickpeas, kidney beans).
+- Fill half of your plate with a variety of vegetables or salad (not including potato, corn or sweet potato). - " Fill a quarter of your plate with a lean protein food, such as lean meat (beef, lamb, pork), skinless chicken, fish/seafood, tofu or eggs. - Fill a guarter of your plate with a carbohydrate food that has a lower GI, such as pasta, basmati rice (white/brown), SunRiceTM Low GI rice (white/brown), wholegrain bread, corn, sweet potato, low-GI noodles or legumes (such as lentils, chickpeas, kidney beans).

-Include healthy fats and oils as part of a balanced meal, such as peanut, canola or sesame oil in cooking or nuts/seeds in a stir-fry.
+Include healthy fats and oils as part of a balanced meal, such as olive oil in cooking or as a salad dressing, avocado in a salad or nuts/seeds in a stir-fry.